PrestonHager/PrestonHager.github.io/about.md

 I've also worked with Raspberry Pi's, Arduinos, and other engineering things to create random projects.

+Finally, I am also a photographer.
+You can find more about my photography on the [Photography][4] page.

 [1]: https://github.com/PrestonHager/Startaste
 [2]: https://github.com/PrestonHager/SoundBytes
 [3]: https://github.com/PrestonHager/
+[4]: /photography